Why is "Conditional" Missing from the Verbs Section?

 Good question!
 We don't include the Conditional conjugation along with all the other verb tenses.

-Since this one is so easy, you don't really need to spend as much time and effort practicing this conjugation across all the verbs, like you would with the other tenses.
+This one is very simple to conjugate, so you don't really need to spend as much time and effort practicing this conjugation across all the verbs, like you would with the other tenses.

-To build this conjugation, we first start with the infinitive of the verb, (eg, "falar").
+To build this conjugation, we first start with the infinitive of the verb, (for example: " falar").

 Then, we just choose the appropriate ending (suffix), depending on whom we're referring to.

 All verbs are conjugated exactly like the below example, with the exception of only 3 irregular verbs*.

 Curiously, the first person (

 ele/ela/você) conjugations are identical!
 (You'd think it would be more like,

 * As mentioned, there are only 3 verbs that require a quick modification before adding the standard endings you saw in the above example.
 They are: